hongyusu/hongyusu.github.io/sap/index.markdown

 Programming Lab Notes
 =====================

-Programming is all about _structure_ and _process_ and this blog is all about [Mark Reid](/)'s adventures in programming.
+Programming is all about _Automata_ and this blog is all about [Mark Reid](/)'s adventures in programming.
 Enjoy!

 [![Feed icon](/files/css/feed-icon-14x14.png){:title="Atom feed of recent posts" .right}][feed]